scrapinghub/spidermon/docs/source/settings.rst

 Default: ``spidermon.python.monitors.ExpressionMonitor``

-A fully qualified path for a Python Class that should inherit from ``spidermon.python.monitors.ExpressionMonitor``.
+A subclass of ``spidermon.python.monitors.ExpressionMonitor``.

-This class will be used to generate :ref:`expression monitors <expression-monitors>`.
+This class will be used to generate :ref:`expression monitors<topics-expression-monitors>`.

     * :ref:`SPIDERMON_SPIDER_CLOSE_EXPRESSION_MONITORS`
     * :ref:`SPIDERMON_SPIDER_OPEN_EXPRESSION_MONITORS`
     * :ref:`SPIDERMON_ENGINE_STOP_EXPRESSION_MONITORS`

-Please refer to :ref:`expression-monitors` to better understand what is a Expression Monitor.

 .. note::
-    Your probably wont change this setting unless you have an advanced use case and needs to change how the context data is build or how the on-the-fly ``MonitorSuite`` are generated.
-Otherwise the default should be enough
+    You probably will not change this setting unless you have an advanced use case and needs to change how the context data is build or how the on-the-fly ``MonitorSuite`` are generated.
+Otherwise the default should be enough.

 .. _SPIDERMON_PERIODIC_MONITORS: